Rebels SC

-Rebels Soccer Club, simply known as Rebels SC, is an American soccer club based in Chula Vista, California.
-The club’s first team competes in the United Premier Soccer League (UPSL), the club’s second team competes SWPL San Diego Premier Division.
-Founded in 1982, Rebels SC was originally a youth soccer club competing in the Elite Clubs National Team (ECNL), general manager Jesus Acevedo launched an official Rebels SC Adult Program and created two adult men’s teams.
+Rebels Soccer Club, simply known as Rebels, is an American semi-professional soccer club based in Chula Vista, California.
+The club competes in UPSL as a member of the SoCal South Premier Division.

 History

 2018

 In the year of 2018, general manager Jesus Acevedo launched an official Rebels SC Adult Program, forming a Rebels SC adult men’s team.
 Coached by Matt Emmert at the time, Rebels SC competed in the San Diego County Soccer League (SDCSL), entering the Cal South Adult State Cup.
 Rebels SC Adult Program also formed an under-23 team coached by Jesse Acevedo called Rebels United, competing in the SWPL SoCal Premier Division.
 Around this time, Rebels United were crowned San Diego Champions.
 As of latest information, there are no public records of “San Diego Champions” in the SWPL, nor was there a public announcement made by the Rebels SC Adult Program at the time.